 ● The Innocent brand archetype

-A sincere, optimistic brand wearing its heart on the sleeve.
+The innocent archetype is a sincere, optimistic and positive personality wearing its heart on the sleeve.
 It pursues happiness and wants to spread it further.
-The best example here is Disney.
+The best example of an innocent brand is Disney.

 ● The Explorer brand archetype

-It is a bold, independent and open-minded brand that wants to discover the world and is always open to new challenges.
-Jeep fits these characteristics perfectly.
+The explorer brand is a bold, independent and open-minded brand that wants to discover the world and is always open to new challenges.
+Jeep fits the characteristics of the explorer personality perfectly.

 ● The Sage brand archetype

-This is the last of the marketing archetypes.
-Brands that belong to this group prioritize intellect, diligence and constant search for truth.
-Their mission is to encourage people to perceive the world analytically and be guided by intelligence.
+The sage brand is the last of the marketing archetypes.
+Sage brands prioritize intellect, diligence and constant search for truth.
+The mission of the sage archetype is to encourage people to perceive the world analytically and be guided by intelligence.
 No brand fits this description better than National Geographic.

-It is also worth emphasizing the fact that a brand can be attributed to more than one archetype, since some of the values are closely related or do not contradict each other.
+Building extraordinary brands requires you to select one of the 12 brand archetypes.
+It is also worth emphasizing the fact that a brand can be attributed to multiple archetypes, since some of the values are closely related or do not contradict each other.

 Now you know everything about the importance of archetypes in branding!
 If you need help with branding, check out our blog for articles about the branding questionnaire and the brand development process.
 Have a look at our corporate branding services as well!